MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 > Why is the company doing this?
 What are they wanting to get out of this?

-The answer of course depends on the company, looking at it from a very high generalized level it could be any of the following:
+The answer of course depends on the company, it could be any of the following...

 - We are trying to increase developer moral.
 - We are trying to encourage collaboration across people that do not normally work together.